jota-one/ferencfarkas.org/catalogue/assets/texts/about/cantiones-optimae.md

 {{% /column %}}
 {{% column %}}

-3. « Máriá ének / Chant à Marie » (Song to Mary) by András Vásárhelyi appeared in the oldest collection of sacred folk songs of the Hungarian Catholic Church, the "Cantus Catholici" published in 1651.
+3. « Máriá ének / Chant à Marie » (Song to Mary) by András Vásárhelyi, 1651

 Lady of Angels, full of grace,
 Mother of Jesus, glory to you,
 Queen of Heaven, Mother of stars,
 From paradise you are the open door.

 Have the honour of the heavenly kingdom,
 The angels army of owes you obedience,
 Your loving Son sit at your side,
 No other woman resemble to you.

 Blessed are you, wet nurse/mother of Jesus,
 God’s daughter full of beauty,
 Of the Holy Spirit beloved fiancée,
 Creation of the Holy Trinity.

-> 4. « O Jézus » by Ferenc Lénárt Szegedi appeared in the edition of Kassa’s “Cantus Catholici” published in 1674.
+4. « O Jézus » by Ferenc Lénárt Szegedi, 1674.

 Nice Rose born of the Virgin Mary, oh my Jesus,
 I found you in your simplest humility.
 Oh my Jesus, my Holy fiancé,
 Be present in my heart, my beloved.

 Oh my host that came from heaven, stay with me,
 Do not be repulsed by my sins.
 Oh my Jesus, my Holy fiancé,
 Be present in my heart, my beloved.

 I beg you, make haste towards me, my little king.
 Do your bed in my heart, my little flower.
 Oh my Jesus, my Holy fiancé,
 Be present in my heart, my beloved.

-{{% /column %}}
-{{% column %}}

 {{< catalogue work-id="cantiones-optimae" >}}